project-apps-portofolio/dev-fabrics-grey-apps/README.md

 * Javascript
     - React is used UI
-    - Jquery
+    - Jquery is used for action
-    - Datatable
+    - Datatable is used for table

 * CSS
-    - Boostrap
+    - Boostrap 3 is used ui boostrap 3
-    - Ace Twitter
+    - Ace Twitter templating admin